 - Lots of protection when traveling such as primary car rental insurance and trip delay reimbursement

-An easy way to think of it is whether or not the remaining benefits provide $55 worth of value.
+An easy way to think of it is whether or not the remaining benefits provide this value.
 If not, you may be better off with the $95 Chase Sapphire Preferred card.
 Here are the other benefits:

 - Chase Sapphire Reserve earns 3 points per dollar on spend at restaurants and on travel spend.
 This includes airline tickets, bag fees, hotels, rental cars, discount travel sites (such as Expedia), and anything else that codes as “travel” on your statement.